archethic-foundation/libjs/README.md

   ```

   ### sendTransaction(tx, endpoint)
-  Dispatch  the transaction to a node by serialiazing a GraphQL request
+  Dispatch  the transaction to a node by serializing a GraphQL request

   - `tx` represent the built transaction from the **transactionBuilder**
   - `endpoint` is the HTTP URL to a Uniris node (acting as welcome node)